Natural Light giving free beer to anyone turning 21 this year

 Then, they must submit their receipt or UPC code for their purchase on the website My Beer Rebate.

-Natural Light says customers must provide documentation proving that they turned 21 this year.
+Natural Light says customers must provide documentation proving they turned 21 this year.

 After submitting the rebate, the company will then refund the cost of the case.